strongloop/strongloop.com2/_posts/2019-04-30-hackerjs-meetup-may-8.md

 Save the date for Wednesday, May 8, 2019 6:30pm - 9pm!

-Our main speaker is Liz Parody, Developer Relations Manager at NodeSource.
+Our main speaker is *Liz Parody*, Developer Relations Manager at NodeSource.

 Liz is a self-taught Software Engineer focused on JavaScript, and Developer Relations Manager at NodeSource.
 She organizes different community events such as JSConf Colombia, Pioneras Developers, Startup Weekend and has been a speaker at EmpireJS, MedellinJS, PionerasDev, and GDG.